xw-zeng/Statistical-Models-2024Spring/README.md

 <h3 id="1">Assignment 1.
 EDA and Hypothesis Tests</h3>

-- The main job in this assignment is to investigate the connection between maternal smoking and infant health [[Deborah Nolan, 2000]][https://link.springer.com/book/10.1007/b98875] and is conducted mainly following the guideline in the instruction document.
+- The main job in this assignment is to investigate the connection between maternal smoking and infant health <a href="https://link.springer.com/book/10.1007/b98875">[Deborah Nolan, 2000]</a> and is conducted mainly following the guideline in the instruction document.
 - Dataset: Child Health and Development Studies (CHDS).
 - Deadline: 17:00 January 22nd, 2024.
 - Updates in the new version: